JoshMayBalGitHub/textwars/README.md

 If you have net 5.0, **Update Now!**, i am porting all of my stuff to net 6.0 in the future and you might miss out on new updates.

-## Steps to play "Game":
-1. Go to textwars.exe / textwars
-2. Click it or Double-Click it
-3. Have fun!

 ## Operating System Compatibility

 Windows: Yes